ChemGuy88/cpi/labJournal.md

 ## To-do list

+1. Make a general-purpose function that checks forward and reverse dictionaries.
+Use the workspace code from `cpirun.py`.
 1. Should consider differentiating DIR to (DIR, outDIR, dataDIR), where
   a.
 DIR is the working directory containing cpi.py,
   b. outDIR is the directory where results are output (e.g., the pickled dictionaries), and